Annandy2008/final_databootcamp/README.md

 ### 2.4 Exploratory Data Analysis (EDA)

-Exploratory analysis is conducted to understand the structure and limitations of the data prior to modeling.
+Exploratory Data Analysis is conducted to understand the structure, distributional properties, and limitations of the dataset prior to model training.
+The analysis is performed on the fully processed stock–month panel after deduplication, feature construction, and removal of missing values.
+Each observation represents a unique stock–month, with features constructed using information available at or before month t, and a binary label indicating whether the stock’s return in month t + 1 is positive.

 Key observations include:
 - The return direction label is **mildly imbalanced**, with positive returns occurring in approximately 53% of cases